readium/swift-toolkit/docs/Guides/Navigator/Decorations.md

 #### 2. Define a config struct

 The config carries the data your template needs.
-It must be `Hashable` and `Sendable` so the diffing engine can detect changes and it can be safely passed across concurrent contexts.

 ```swift
 struct PageListConfig: Hashable, Sendable {